Madison Probate & Estate Administration Attorney

 - Creating an inventory of the assets of the estate

 - Negotiating with creditors of the estate

 - Reporting all expenses and income of the estate

 Messing up in the probate process can lead to personal liability for the personal representative or executor, which is why it is crucial to reach out to Krause Estate Planning & Elder Law Center today to get advice from a seasoned attorney regarding your options under the law.

 Can I Avoid Probate with a Revocable Living Trust?

 Revocable living trusts avoid the courts.
 Unlike wills, the revocable living trust is not automatically filed with a court.
 The administration of a person’s estate using a revocable living trust is a private affair with only the interested people knowing that it is even happening.

 Now, a disgruntled family member might try to drag a trust into court, but this is the rare exception.
 Sometimes a family has to go to great lengths to plan to thwart a litigious and determined family member.
 If a family has a problem member, there are methods in addition to a revocable living trust that can help discourage or prevent their interference.

-We have a lot of experience in handling probates for families.
+We have a lot of experience in handling probates for families, as well as estate planning to help avoid probate.
 We charge a fair fee, communicate often with the family, and close the probate as quickly as we can.
 When families do not get along, we also handle probate disputes in a professional and direct manner.